ops-tools/ops-revision/README.md

 The appended revision calculated from sources relative paths concatenated with its contents then hashed by SHA-256 and cut to a reasonable length.

+## Installation

+Checkout this repo as a submodule or copy [ops-revision](./ops-revision) script to your project.

 ## Usage

 Running `ops-revision` without parameters or with `--help` switch will show you a short usage message.